Slinfold: Roman remains

-Alfoldean, Slinfold, West Sussex subject of a dig by archaeological television programme Time Team in 2006, the site of one of a probable four mansiones on the route of Stane Street between London and Chichester.
+Alfodean was excavated by archaeological television programme Time Team in 2006, the site of one of a probable four mansiones on the route of Stane Street between London and Chichester.

 Manors

 There has been a house at Dedisham, 1 mi northeast of the village, since at least 1271, when Henry III granted the then occupier a licence to crenellate the manor house then on the site.
 The present house on the site appears to date from the 16th or 17th century.
 During the English Civil War the Parliamentarian commander Sir William Waller sacked a house on this site in 1643.

 Slinfold Manor, 1.5 mi south of the village, is a Georgian house built late in the 18th century.